automatika-robotics/sugarcoat/docs/design/launcher.md

 - Enable/Disable events monitoring

-You can add components to the launcher by using '[add_pkg](../apidocs/ros_sugar/ros_sugar.launch.launcher.md/#classes)' method to pass any number of components from the same ROS2 package created using ROS Sugar primitives.
+You can add components to the launcher by using '[add_pkg](../apidocs/ros_sugar/ros_sugar.launch.launcher.md/#classes)' method to pass any number of components from the same ROS2 package created using Sugarcoat primitives.
 When adding components from a new package you can configure:

 - Enable/Disable multi-processing, if disabled the components are launched in threads
 - Select to activate one, many or all components on start (lifecycle nodes activation)